naslabsec/naslabsec.github.io/content/writeups/go_sweeper.md

 }
 {{< /code >}}

-In this code, it's worth noting that if the `cloneid` is not provided, the requester user's ID will be used by default.
+In this code, it's worth noting that if the `cloneid` is not provided, the requester user's id will be used by default.

 Revisiting the previous vulnerability, we can exploit the open redirect here to redirect the bot wherever we want.
 For instance, we can make a POST request to `/checkboard` with the form data `cloneid=&redirect=//naslabsec.it`, and the bot will be redirected to `https://naslabsec.it`.

 ## Exploit

 From the previous section, we've established that we can redirect the bot wherever we want, but it's unclear what we can accomplish with this capability.
-One possibility is to attempt to steal the cookie of the admin bot, but since there isn't any XSS vulnerability in the service with or without the open redirect, we need to find another way.
+One possibility is to attempt to steal the cookie of the admin bot, but since there isn't any XSS vulnerability in the service with or without the open redirect, we need to find another strategy.

-Apart from that, the other middleware we mentioned earlier but haven't explored yet is `securityHeadersMiddleware`:
+Additionally, there's another middleware we mentioned earlier but haven't explored yet: `securityHeadersMiddleware`.

 {{< code language="go" title="securityHeadersMiddleware function" id="7" expand="Show" collapse="Hide" isCollapsed="false" >}}
 func securityHeadersMiddleware(next http.Handler) http.Handler {